smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 At the time of writing, Network Insight does not run intelligence over the discovered firewall rules from either NSX or other virtual or physical firewall to determine whether a network flow *could* hit a specific firewall.
 The flow records from NSX are the only flows that contain an actual firewall rule ID, which the flow is hitting, making it definitive that it's using that specified rule.
 For other network flow sources, Network Insight would have to deduce which firewall rule would overlap with which firewall rule to say, 'it *might* be hitting rule x' as there's no definitive proof it's hitting those rules.
 The Network Insight team has currently opted for certainty in this feature and only shows the blocked network flows going through NSX.

 T> When working to micro-segment your environment, use the unprotected flow type to see your progress and use it to export the missing recommended firewall rules that you need to finish securing your applications.

+VMware NSX is not the only source that records blocked flows.
+Microsoft Azure flow logs also log the flows that get blocked by the Azure security policies.
+Only when you select the **Dropped Flows** option, Azure flows will also turn up.

 {id: ch-recommended-firewall-rules}
 ## Recommended Firewall Rules